Background music (BGM) and sound effects (SFX) are covered in this article; for the voices see voicing guide.

 @stopSfx command followed by clip name.
 When clip name is not specified, the command will stop all the currently played SFX tracks.

-; Stop playing an SFX with the name `Rain`, fading-out for 15 seconds. @stopSfx Rain time:15 ; Stops all the currently played sound effect tracks @stopSfx
+; Stop playing an SFX with the name `Rain`, fading-out for 15 seconds. @stopSfx Rain fade:15 ; Stops all the currently played sound effect tracks @stopSfx

 Naninovel uses an audio mixer asset when playing the audio to separate BGM, SFX and voice channels.